machineroom/WX9020/readme.md

 ![SC front](images/SC_front.jpg)

 ## Replacement
-Sadly whilst in storage the on-board battery leaked acid everywhere and destroyed much of the system controller cards.
+Sadly whilst in storage the on-board battery leaked acid everywhere which destroyed most of the system controller cards.
 One was useable, but due to these factors:
 - Having a single useable SC card is obviously a weak link
 - The host (operator workstation) link was 10Mbps
 - 90% of the cards functions aren't used (temperature sensor interfaces, etc)